John J. Beckley: State government

 Beckley became the assistant clerk of the Council of Virginia on December 23, 1776, and was reelected in July 1777.
 He replaced John Pendleton Jr. as Clerk of the Virginia Senate by November.
 He began studying law, possibly utilizing Clayton's library and likely studying in Williamsburg alongside attorney general Edmund Randolph.
-In June 1779, Randolph was elected to the Continental Congress, and Beckley succeeded him as cerk of the Virginia House of Delegates.
+In June 1779, Randolph was elected to the Continental Congress, and Beckley succeeded him as clerk of the Virginia House of Delegates.
 He was also appointed clerk of the High Court of Chancery (a position he held until 1785), the state's Court of Appeals, and took over the operations of Randolph's law firm.
 Around this time, Beckley's sister Mary Anne arrived from England and moved in with John.
 She later married one of Beckley's clerks.

 In the early spring of 1780, the Virginia government moved from Williamsburg to Richmond.
 Beckley rented a house in the town and purchased several slaves.
 He also began to practice law, participate in city government, and established a chapter of the honor society Phi Beta Kappa in the city.
 In January 1781, Beckley and the General Assembly evacuated from the city due to the threat of General Benedict Arnold's forces in the region.
 The assembly soon returned, but evacuated again due to General Charles Cornwallis's Virginia campaign.
 The assembly briefly relocated to Charlottesville before its relocation to Staunton.
 In Staunton, Beckley visited portions of western Virginia including Warm Springs.
 Impressed by the region's settlement potential, he became involved in land speculation there alongside assemblyman George Clendenin.

 By the early 1780s, Beckley worked alongside prominent Virginian politician Thomas Jefferson.
 He helped Jefferson evacuate state records to Jefferson's Monticello plantation during British military campaigns in the region.
 In March 1781, he likely acted as a press liaison for Jefferson, giving The Virginia Gazette a written exchange between Jefferson and General George Washington.